 DOC middleware provides stub and skeleton mechanisms that serve as a "glue" between the client and servants, respectively, and the ORB.
-For example, CORBA stubs implement the Proxy pattern [5] and marshal operation information and data type parameters into a common request format.
-Likewise, CORBA skeletons implement the Adapter pattern [5] and demarshal the common request format back into typed parameters and operation information that are meaningful to a server application.
+For example, CORBA stubs implement the Proxy pattern [4] and marshal operation information and data type parameters into a standardized request format.
+Likewise, CORBA skeletons implement the Adapter pattern [4] and demarshal the operation information and typed parameters stored in the standardized request format.

-Stubs and skeletons can be generated automatically from schemas defined using some type of interface definition language (IDL).
-For example, an CORBA IDL compiler transforms OMG IDL definitions into stubs and skeletons written using a particular programming language, such as C++ or Java.
-In addition to providing programming language and platform transparency, IDL compilers eliminate common sources of network programming errors and provide opportunities for automated compiler optimizations [6].
+CORBA stubs and skeletons can be generated automatically from schemas defined using the OMG Interface Definition Language (IDL).
+A CORBA IDL compiler transforms application-supplied OMG IDL definitions into stubs and skeletons written using a particular programming language, such as C++ or Java.
+In addition to providing programming language and platform transparency, an IDL compiler eliminates common sources of network programming errors and provides opportunities for automated compiler optimizations [5].

-Traditionally, the stubs and skeletons generated by an OMG IDL compiler are fixed, i.e., the code emitted by the IDL compiler is determined at translation time.
-This design shields application developers from tedious network programming details needed to transmit client operation invocations to server object implementations.
-Fixed stubs and skeletons make it hard, however, for applications to adapt readily to certain types of changes in their requirements or environmental conditions, such as the following:
+Traditionally, the stubs and skeletons generated by an IDL compiler are fixed, i.e., the code emitted by the IDL compiler is determined at translation time.
+This design shields application developers from the tedious and error-prone network programming details needed to transmit client operation invocations to server object implementations.
+Fixed stubs and skeletons make it hard, however, for applications to adapt readily to certain types of changes in requirement or environmental conditions, such as:

-The need to monitor system resource utilization may not be recognized until after an application has been deployed.
+- The need to monitor system resource utilization may not be recognized until after an application has been deployed. - Certain remote operations may require additional parameters in order to execute securely in a particular environment. - The priority at which clients invoke or servers handle a request may vary according to environmental conditions, such as the amount of CPU or network bandwidth available at run-time.

-- Certain remote operations may require additional parameters in order to execute securely in a particular environment. - The priority at which clients invoke or servers handle a request may vary according to environmental conditions, such as the amount of CPU or network bandwidth available at run-time.
+In applications based on CORBA middleware with conventional fixed stubs/skeletons, these types of changes often require re-engineering and re-structuring of existing application software.
+One way to minimize the impact of these changes is to devise meta-programming mechanisms that allow applications to adapt to various types of changes with little or no modifications to existing software.
+For example, stubs, skeletons, and certain points in the end-to-end operation invocation path can be treated as meta-objects [6], which are objects that refine the capability of base-level objects, which are the objects comprising the bulk of application programs.

-In applications based on traditional CORBA middleware with fixed stubs/skeletons, these types of changes often require re-engineering and re-structuring of existing application software.
-One way to minimize the impact of these changes is to devise meta-programming mechanisms that applications can use to adapt to various types of changes with little or no modifications to existing software.
-For example, stubs, skeletons, and certain points in the end-to-end operation invocation path can be treated as meta-objects [7], as shown in Figure 1.
-As shown in this figure, a stub implemented as a meta-object can act in conjunction with other interception meta-objects to transform and transmit a client operation invocation across the network to a server.
-Various meta-objects on the server's request processing path can then reconstruct the original operation invocation.
-Server meta-object's are also responsible for sending the result(s) of the invocation back to the client.
+As shown in Figure 1, CORBA ORBs are responsible for transmitting client operation invocations to target objects.
+When a client invokes an operation, a stub implemented as a meta-object can act in conjunction with transport-protocol meta-objects to access and/or transform a client operation invocation into a message and transmit it to a server.
+Corresponding meta-objects on the server's request processing path can access and/or perform inverse transformations on the operation invocation message and dispatch the message to its servant.
+An invocation result is delivered in a similar fashion in the reverse direction.